Meg Donnelly

 Meg Elizabeth Donnelly (born July 25, 2000) is an American actress.
-She portrayed Taylor Otto in the ABC sitcom American Housewife, and Addison in the 2018 Disney Channel Original Movie Zombies and its sequels, Zombies 2 (2020) and Zombies 3 (2022).
-Since 2022, she has starred as Mary Campbell in the CW television series The Winchesters, which serves as a sequel to Supernatural.
+She played Taylor Otto in the ABC sitcom American Housewife (2016–2021), Addison Wells in the Disney Channel film series Zombies (2018–present), and Mary Campbell in the CW television series The Winchesters (2022–2023).

 Early life

 Donnelly was born in New York City and grew up in Peapack-Gladstone, New Jersey.
 She is an only child.
-She began training in voice, dance and acting at the Annie’s Playhouse School of Performing Arts in Far Hills, New Jersey at the age of six.
+She began training in voice, dance and acting at the Annie's Playhouse School of Performing Arts in Far Hills, New Jersey at the age of six.
 She has appeared as a featured vocalist in several Kids of the Arts, Broadway Kids and Time To Shine productions in New York City.
+While in New York, to better communicate with Japanese exchange students at her high school, she began learning their language, later releasing one of her singles in Japanese.